ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 fully enumerated (NW_FE):

 * A target value with a corresponding design weight of 1 is marked as NW_FE and given an outlier weight of 1.
-This should occur regardless of whether:
-  * Other target values in the cell or group have a design weight not equal to 1.

 Target values considered for ratio estimation (when auxiliary and calibration factor are present) must